 Is it time to end your lease?

 If you do not end your tenancy appropriately, it might result in your security deposit being heavily reduced due to various deductions claimed by your landlord.
 An end of tenant cleaning is one of the main reasons for cuts in your tenancy deposit.

-Invite your landlord for an unofficial inventory inspection.
+Invite your Landlord for an Unofficial Inventory Inspection

 - Are there any certain areas that would use extra cleaning?